 10. Continuously Improve

 Tracy Coenen writes that “management should be constantly looking for ways to improve policies and procedures.
-Fraud prevention is an ongoing, dynamic process that requires continuous evaluation and improvement.”
+Workplace fraud prevention is an ongoing, dynamic process that requires continuous evaluation and improvement.”

 Stay current on changes made to financial and accounting laws and regulations- train employees and notify them of the changes so that they are aware of the update.
 Develop a training schedule in order to train new employees, as well as provide training to present employees, to continue demonstrating your commitment to an honest, open workplace.